flowground/amazonaws-com-glue-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### PutDataCatalogEncryptionSettings
-### Sets the security configuration for a specified catalog.
-After the configuration has been set, the specified encryption is applied to every catalog write thereafter.
+> Sets the security configuration for a specified catalog.
+After the configuration has been set, the specified encryption is applied to every catalog write thereafter.<br/>

 #### Input Parameters
 * `Action` - _required_